Colleen’s Top 10 Tips for Effective Interviews

 before, during AND after the interview.

 - Where are they?
-Visit the company at the same time of day you will need to go there for your interview to get an accurate idea of how long it will take and how you will get there.
+Visit the company at the same time of day you will need to travel for your interview to get an accurate idea of how long it will take and how you will get there.
 This will help with your nerves and getting there on time.
 Introduce yourself at the reception stating your name and that you are coming for an interview at a later date.
 Note your first impressions of the business culture and dress code.
 Dress appropriately for this trial run as this will be their first impression of you, too.

 DURING THE INTERVIEW